pingcap/diag/docs/manual/Diagnosis data collection guide in TiUP environment.md

 ```

 ## Collect diagnosis data for selected node
-If you only need the log data for tidb server, run the following command:
+If you only need the log data for tidb servers, run the following command:

 ```bash
 tiup diag collect ${cluster-name} --include="log" -R="tidb"